 Supplementation with citicoline is thought to improve cognitive dysfunction and neurological recovery in various conditions including traumatic brain injuries, stroke, vascular dementia, Parkinson’s disease, and aging.
 However, the research to support citicoline benefits remains lacking and definitive recommendations for supplementing with citicoline cannot be made.

-That being said, citicoline is well documented to be safe and there is growing evidence of its benefits for improving cognition and improving nerve function and possibly in addiction recovery.
+That being said, citicoline is well documented to be safe and there is growing evidence of its benefits for improving cognition, nerve function and possibly helping in addiction recovery.

 Pharmacology and mechanism of action